ut-ras/ras_site/src/posts/2016-01-29-robotathon-recap.md

----
-layout: post
-imagepath: resources/blog/2016-01-29-robotathon-recap
+## imagepath: resources/blog/2016-01-29-robotathon-recap
-title: Robotathon Recap!
+# Robotathon Recap!
-shorttitle: 2016 - Robotathon
+## 2016 - Robotathon
----

 This year’s Robotathon wrapped up this past November with amazing showings from all of our teams.